greenplum-db/pxf/server/pxf-jdbc/README.md

 ```
 makes PXF segments `SET` a variable in external database before execution of "main" `SELECT` or `INSERT` query.

-Query-preceding SQL command is executed in one session with "main" query.
-If `some_variable` changes (or loads) the state of an external database and the results of "main" query depend on that state, these results can be altered by query-preceding SQL command.
+Query-preceding SQL command is executed in one session with "main" query (a new session is created for each fragment).
+If `some_variable` changes (or loads) the state of an external database and the results of "main" query depend on that state, they will be altered by query-preceding SQL command.